LIT-Protocol/lit-share-modal-v2/README.md

 ### Optional

+- `injectCSS` - a boolean that is set to true by default.
+When this is true, the CSS styles will be injected into the <head> of the page when the page loads, so there is no need to import any css.
+You can set this to "false" if you want to use your own CSS.
 - `defaultTokens` - set quick access tokens that appear in the `Select a Token/NFT` menu

 Three tokens/NFTs appear as default: `Ethereum`, `LitGate`, and `Blocks`